Finding good day trading setups helps you trade with a plan — not just a hope that a stock will go up.

 If you’re interested in triangle trading, try it with a paper trading account first.
-It’s never a bad idea to hone your skills by placing stop losses and quickly calculating targets before you start trading on real capital.
+It’s a no-risk way to hone your skills before you start trading real capital.

 When using a triangle setup, remember that your target — as with all trading in general — isn’t an exact science.
-A good rule of thumb: Aim for a reward outcome at least twice as much as the risk involved in making a purchase.
+A good rule of thumb: aim for a reward of at least three to four times as much as your risk.

 1. Follow Chart Patterns

-Before you set out to find great trading setups, it’s crucial that you become familiar with reading charts and identifying chart patterns.
+Before you can find great trading setups, it’s crucial to learn to read charts and identify chart patterns.

-While we, as traders, can never predict price action with absolute certainty, once you start gauging historical price action from chart activity, you’re taking steps to avoid risk, and can potentially increase your reward probability by placing the right trades.
+As traders, we can never predict price action with absolute certainty.
+But once you start gauging historical price action from chart activity, you’re taking steps to make smarter trades.

-So whatever day trading setup you decide to follow, make sure you’re confident in following chart patterns, whether it’s a triangle, flag, or otherwise.
+So whatever day trading setup you decide to follow, make sure you’re confident in following chart patterns.

 2. Identify Trends

-Your trading plan defines which stocks, assets or securities you plan to buy and sell, which day trading setup you’ll follow, and which resources you’ll use to keep you on track.
+Your trading plan defines which stocks you plan to buy and sell, which day trading setup you’ll follow, and which resources you’ll use to keep you on track.

-Without a solid trading plan, you shouldn’t even bother trading.
+Without a solid trading plan, you’re just gambling.
 It’s that important.
 Learn to create a trading plan now.

 4. Use a Great Stock Screener

-No matter what type of trading account you have, it’s important that you find the best trading opportunities each day — to do that, you need the right software.
+To find the best trading opportunities each day, you need the right software.

 The Bottom Line

-Trading setups are awesome.
-They can improve your ability to read charts, identify patterns, and understand trends and entry points in the market.
+Trading setups can improve your ability to read charts, identify patterns, and understand trends in the market.

-What are your favorite trading setups — and why?
-Leave a comment below and tell us about it.
+What are your favorite day trading setups — and why?
+Leave a comment below and tell me!